×

 When we asked people what advice they would give someone preparing to move to Spanish Town, they said...

 "Spanish Town is located on Virgin Gorda, the third-largest of the British Virgin Islands, known for its yacht-filled marinas, upscale restaurants, and high-end shops.
 The official language is English, but you may hear locals speaking a Creole dialect that can be difficult to understand at first.
 The currency used is the US dollar, and while credit cards are widely accepted, it's always a good idea to have some cash on hand for smaller establishments or tipping.
 The cost of living in Spanish Town is relatively high, as most goods are imported and subject to import taxes.
 The climate is tropical marine with little seasonal temperature variation, so lightweight, breathable clothing is recommended.
 The healthcare system in the British Virgin Islands is generally good, but for serious medical conditions, evacuation to Puerto Rico or the United States may be necessary.
 Spanish Town is a safe place to live, but like anywhere, it's important to take standard precautions to protect yourself and your property.
 The island is known for its slow-paced lifestyle, so be prepared for a more relaxed pace of life.
 Public transportation is limited, so you may want to consider renting or buying a car for getting around.
 The British Virgin Islands has strict immigration laws, so ensure you have the correct visa or work permit before moving.
 The education system follows the British model, and there are a few private and public schools to choose from if you're moving with children.
 The island is prone to hurricanes, so it's important to have a plan in place for hurricane season, which runs from June to November.
 Spanish Town is a small community, so it's easy to get to know locals and become part of the community.
 The island's natural beauty, with its stunning beaches and national parks, offers plenty of opportunities for outdoor activities like hiking, snorkeling, and sailing.
 Remember to respect local customs and traditions, as the British Virgin Islands has a rich cultural heritage that is deeply valued by its residents.
-Finally, while Spanish Town offers many amenities, it's a good idea to stock up on any specialty items you may need, as they may not be readily available on the island," commented one expat who made the move to Spanish Town, the British Virgin Islands.
+Finally, while Spanish Town offers many amenities, it's a good idea to stock up on any specialty items you may need, as they may not be readily available on the island," explained one expat living in Spanish Town, the British Virgin Islands.

 Get Quote